 \subsection{Including put options}

 Put options $\boldsymbol{p}(\boldsymbol{k}, T)$ are often traded together with the homologous calls.
 The \textit{put-call parity} links the two contracts

-From Eq.~\ref{eq:put_call_parity} one could compute the equilibrium put prices once the value of the related call has been estimated for different strikes (or vice versa).
+Eq.~\ref{eq:put_call_parity} allows to compute the equilibrium put prices once the value of the related calls have been estimated for different strikes (or vice versa).

 We propose a different strategy.
 The model matrix connects the observed prices to the estimated density.
-By definition, the state price density is unique while $\boldsymbol{G}$ can be generalized to model different classes of contracts since its entries depend on the pay-off function only.
-This suggests to use the available put prices as extra observations by augmenting the model matrix with row vectors $g^{*}_{ij} = (k_{i} - u_{j})^{+}$ (the put pay-off) and including the quoted put prices in the vector of observations.
-The estimation procedure does not change and the fitted call and put prices are compliant with no-arbitrage conditions as discussed in Section~\ref{sec_noarbitrage}.
+By definition, the state price density is unique while $\boldsymbol{G}$ can be generalized to model different classes of contracts because its entries depend on the pay-off function only.
+We can then introduce put prices as additional observations by augmenting the model matrix with row vectors $g^{*}_{ij} = (k_{i} - u_{j})^{+}$ (the put pay-off) and including the quoted put prices in the vector of observations.
+The estimation procedure remains the same.